FOREX-Euro slumps to two-decade low as recession fears grow

-The dollar index =USD rose 1.5% and the euro EUR=EBS fell as much as 1.75% to lows last seen at the end of 2002.
-It was the biggest single-day decline for the euro and the dollar's largest gain since COVID-19 roiled markets in March 2020.
+The dollar index =USD rose 1.6% at one point and the euro EUR=EBS fell as much as 1.75% to lows last seen in late 2002.
+It was the biggest single-day decline for the euro and the dollar's largest one-day gain since COVID-19 roiled markets in March 2020.

-The risk of Europe sliding into a recession rose after another big 17% jump in natural gas prices in both Europe and Britain looked set to push inflation even higher.
+The risk of Europe sliding into a recession rose after a big 17% jump in natural gas prices in both Europe and Britain looked set to push inflation even higher.

-Concerns about how the European Central Bank will react eroded sentiment after German Bundesbank chief Joachim Nagel on Monday hit out at the ECB's plans to try to shield highly indebted countries from surging borrowing rates.
+Concerns about how the European Central Bank will react eroded sentiment after German Bundesbank chief Joachim Nagel hit out on Monday at ECB plans to try to shield highly indebted countries from surging borrowing rates.

-"It will continue to be very difficult for the euro to rally in any meaningful way with the energy picture worsening and risks to economic growth increasing notably," said MUFG's head of global markets research Derek Halpenny.
+A risk-off mood prevailed in markets as an energy crisis looms in Europe, said Bipan Rai, North America head of FX strategy at CIBC Capital Markets in Toronto.

-Traders told Reuters there had also been a major dollar order in early trading, perhaps as U.S. markets were closed on Monday for the Fourth of July holiday.
+"The threat of a recession in the euro zone is a more clear risk now relative to before," Rai said.

-Coupled with energy price angst it caused a chain reaction, spilling into both equity and bond markets and then speeding the euro's fall as it broke through its 2017 low to fall to $1.0236.
+Traders told Reuters of a major dollar order in early London trading that sparked a chain reaction and sped the euro's drop as it broke through its 2017 low to tumble to $1.0236.

 The heavy volatility also saw the euro drop to the lowest level against the Swiss franc EURCHF= since the Swiss National Bank abandoned its currency cap in 2015.
 It fell against sterling too, although the pound's GBP=EBS own economic and political worries had left it below $1.20 again.